w3c/ping/howto-conduct-a-privacy-review.md

 If a reviewer is unable to resolve an issue with the working group and the issue may lead to a formal objection, the reviewer is encouraged to bring the issue to the PING chairs, who can schedule discussion with PING on a call.
-PING can then explore other ways to try and resolve the concern without the formal objection.
+PING can then explore other ways to try and resolve the concern without the Formal Objection.
+PING can also  document the concern and positions of PING reviewers and the Working Group, to facilitate subsequent resolutions of any Formal Objection.

 ### <a id="finishing-a-review" />4.
 Documenting Your Review
 The final step in the review process is to present your findings to the